 Create Value Through Blogging

-Want those sweet freelance graphic design jobs?
+Want to stand out in the search for freelance graphic design jobs?
 Add additional value to your design portfolio site by maintaining a lively and informative blog.
-Whether you moonlight as a writer on the side or not, you have a lot to offer your on your blog—especially if you want to attract a new clients.
+Whether you moonlight as a writer on the side or not, you have a lot to offer on your blog—especially if you want to attract new clients.
 You have an unbelievable 434% better chance of ranking higher on search engines if you make your blog a key part of your website.

 As a creative professional looking to attract new business, consider some of the following content ideas and best practices:

 Blog frequently.
 Statistics show that places that post daily get five times more traffic than those who don’t.
-Even if you can’t commit to that, the more often, the better.
+Even if you can’t commit to daily posts, the more often you share, the better.

 Post on a consistent schedule.
 An erratic posting schedule looks unprofessional and your audience won’t know when to check back.